ricardocrescenti/flutter-module-provider/README.md

 ## **Module**

-The module contains the basic structure with services, submodules, and components, keeping services instances.
+The `Module` contains the basic structure with services, submodules, and components, keeping services instances.
 When the module is disposed, all services are also disposed.

 On `main.dart`, I informed that the `AppModule` is my root module, how much the module is create, the widget informed in `build` method  is returned.